jacobodiko/D.Analytics-Excel-Call-Centre-Dashboard/README.md

 This project is part of my Excel Data Analytics Portfolio and showcases my ability to handle complex data, create insightful reports, and design user-friendly dashboards.
 It reflects key skills in **data modeling**, **advanced Excel techniques**, and **business intelligence reporting**—skills I am eager to apply in a professional setting.

 For more projects, please visit my GitHub profile: [Jacob Odiko](https://github.com/jacobodiko)

----

-This README file provides potential employers with a detailed and professional overview of your skills and capabilities, highlighting your Excel expertise and making the project appealing to recruiters or hiring managers.